 With Receipts Without Receipts

-Breakfast Lunch \$11.55 \$13.47 \$ 6.05 \$ 7.42
+Breakfast \$12.26 \$6.42

+Lunch \$14.29 \$7.87

-Dinner \$23.37 \$14.03
+Dinner \$24.81 \$14.89

-The maximum for private for private dwelling accommodation shall be \$34.84.
+(2) In addition to the meal allowances permitted pursuant to Clause 41(1), employees shall be entitled to claim a private dwelling allowance in lieu of commercial accommodation.
+The maximum for private dwelling accommodation shall be:

+Effective April 1, 2019 \$35.54

+Effective April 1, 2020 \$36.25

+Effective April 1, 2021 \$36.98

-- (2) In addition to the meal allowances permitted pursuant to Clause 42(a)(1), employees shall be entitled to claim a maximum of \$33.00 per night for actual costs when private dwelling accommodation is used in lieu of commercial accommodation.
-Under such circumstances, no expenses are chargeable for travel or incidental costs incurred that would not have been incurred had the designated hotel been utilized.
-Employees shall be reimbursed for one five minute telephone call home for each night away. - (3) From the signing of this agreement, the preceding subsistence rates will be adjusted to reflect any higher rates awarded to any of OC's other certified bargaining units or the Administrators' Association. - (4) Upon prior approval from the designated supervisor, employees shall be reimbursed for the actual additional child care or dependent spousal expenses incurred by the employee in the conduct of the Employer's business outside regularly assigned duties as outlined in Article 13.
+No expenses are chargeable for travel or incidental costs incurred that would not have been incurred had the designated hotel been utilized.

+(3) From the signing of this agreement, the preceding subsistence rates will be adjusted to reflect any higher rates awarded to any of OC's other certified bargaining units or the Administrators' Association.

+(4) Upon prior approval from the designated supervisor, employees shall be reimbursed for the actual additional child care or dependent spousal expenses incurred by the employee in the conduct of the Employer's business outside regularly assigned duties as outlined in Article 13.